 When you start a career in dental assisting, you may also have the option to advance your training and work more with x-rays and other diagnostic tools, though each state may have different requirements for doing the work, such as licensing.

-What’s the difference between a dental assistant and a dental hygienist?
+The difference between a dental assistant and a dental hygienist

 Often, dental assistants and dental hygienists are considered to do the same job.
 Many think “hygienist” and “assistant” are just interchangeable terms for the role.
 That assumption, however, is far from the truth.